mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Isaac was candid with me that the project hadn't gone as smoothly as he'd hoped.
 He felt that the underlying problem was WebAgency's difficulty scaling down their workflows to fit TinyPilot's budget.
 Their typical client has a retainer in the range of $20-40k per month.
 TinyPilot was buying only 40-60 hours per month, which they typically only reserve for maintenance rather than new development.

-I told Isaac that I wished we'd structed the work to give me usable assets sooner.
+I told Isaac that I wished we'd structured the work to give me usable assets sooner.
 I would have preferred to have the logo first, then a new navbar design, then the landing page design, etc. He said that WebAgency typically works on completely new apps or bigger features where it's not practical to deliver features piecemeal, though he now understood why it would have benefitted me.

 I shared my surprise at how little WebAgency managed the project.
-I expected WebAgency's project managers to regularly report status on tasks and maintain project timelines, but nobody was doing that.
+I expected WebAgency's project managers to report status regularly and maintain project timelines, but nobody was doing that.
 Isaac said this was a misstep on his part.
-WebAgency tries to keep project management to less than 5% of billable hours, but at my scale, it wouldn't have been practical, so he eliminated project management entirely.
+WebAgency tries to keep project management to less than 5% of billable hours.
+At my scale, 5% would be too limited to provide real benefits, so he eliminated project management entirely.
 He admitted that, in retrospect, he should have included me in that conversation to make sure it was what I wanted.

 We talked about the opaqueness of WebAgency's hours.
 Because they shared their hours so infrequently and worked an irregular schedule, I could never tell when a task was bloating beyond its worth.
 I wished I'd raised this issue earlier because it turned out all I had to do was ask.
 WebAgency tracks billable time with [toggl](https://toggl.com), and Isaac would have been happy to give me access to their dashboard.